 Visual-first fandom

-Characters Who Carry the Most Search and Fandom Heat
+Characters Carrying the Strongest Current Search Heat

 Yor Forger